andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME.md

 What this was saying to me was "ubiquitous language needn't be ubiquitous, nor does it even have to give us clues".

 Worse still, it was stopping developers playing with the language of the domain in order to grasp it more deeply, and consequently arrive at modelling breakthroughs.
+@Andrew - make this and then next one into single slide?

 ---